hollina/scul/README.md

 the package is available here,
 <https://hollina.github.io/scul/articles/scul-tutorial.html>.
 The
 tutorial uses publicly available data and discusses many features of the SCUL procedure.
-The tutorial also provides a simple comparison the SCUL method to the traditional synthetic control method.
+The tutorial also provides a simple comparison of the SCUL method to the traditional synthetic control method.

 More details on SCUL can be found in our working paper, (link to be posted 3 May 2020).
 The paper, joint with Coady Wing, desribes